bradfogle/slack-spotify-playlist/README.md

 # slack-spotify-playlist
 Our team loves <a href="https://slack.com/">Slack</a> as a messaging and collaboration platform.
 We also love music and sharing our unique interests with the rest of the team.
-We had been posting individual songs into a channel for everyone to listen to, but found it much easier to work from a shared Spotify playlist for easier playback, curation, etc.
+We had been posting individual songs into a channel for everyone to listen to, but found it much easier to work from a shared Spotify playlist to share, catalog, and replay our favorite tracks.

 This app manages the retrieval of new playlist tracks and automates the process of posting them in a formatted way to a desired Slack channel.